necyberteam/documents/governance.md

 In the event of the absence of the Chair, the Vice-Chair will preside at meetings.
 The Vice-Chair will be responsible for ensuring that the bi-monthly newsletter will be sent out.
-In addition, the Vice-Chair will prepare an annual report of Association activities.
+In addition, the Vice-Chair will annually prepare a report of Association activities in the past year.

 #### Election Chair